 Binding clips are a lot easier to use than pins because they easily clip over the multiple layers used in binding.

 For machine-finished binding, this foot will help you achieve a flawless finish by hiding your final seam from the front.

 For hand-finishing binding, invisible thread is the perfect choice, especially if you’re not confident with your stitches.
-Otherwise, choose a thread that matches the colour of
+Otherwise, choose a thread that matches the colour of your binding.

 How to make a placemat and coaster set

 Get binding and freshen up your dining table with our easy-sew table settings.
 Make the border of your project really stand out with a bright and bold binding fabric.